-Confined space entry and retrieval equipment may be necessary to facilitate both entry into and exit from confined spaces.
-Proper retrieval systems for both workers and equipment consist of a heavy-duty lifeline, a tripod and a personnel /material hoist.
+Confined space entry and retrieval equipment

+may be necessary to facilitate both entry into and exit from confined spaces.
+Proper retrieval systems for both workers and equipment consist of a full-body harness, heavy-duty lifeline, a tripod and a personnel /material hoist.
 Retrieval equipment is useful in lowering workers into confined spaces as it controls descent rate and prevents accidental falls into the work area.
 Additional work hoists are frequently used to raise and lower tools and equipment.
+Every entrant should always wear a full-body harness and have some sort of lifeline attached to the harness.
+Even in horizontal entry applications.
+If an entrant becomes non-responsive, the lifeline can be used to haul the worker out as a non-entry rescue.

-If a worker must be quickly extracted from confined space without entrance of another worker into that confined space (nonentry rescue), lifting equipment employs concepts of physics to raise entrants out of work areas.
+If a worker must be quickly extracted from confined space without entrance of another worker into that confined space (non-entry rescue), lifting equipment employs concepts of physics to raise entrants out of work areas.
 Hoists typically have a mechanical advantage of 25:1.
 It is very difficult for an average person to pull someone out of a deep manhole without some mechanical advantage.

-Hoists on lifting equipment should be outfitted with durable retrieval lines, and should be self-braking to prevent free falls and to hold personnel in place when raising and lowering have stopped.
+Hoists on lifting equipment should be outfitted with durable retrieval lines, and should be self-braking to prevent free falls and to hold personnel in place when raising or lowering have stopped.
 Tripods and davit arms should be equipped with two mechanical devices for confined space entry: a hoist for raising and lowering materials and personnel, and a self-retracting lanyard (SRL) with emergency rescue capability for back-up fall protection and emergency retrieval.
 The SRL with emergency rescuer remains connected to the confined space entrant.
 The SRL feature allows the entrant free movement within the confined space and doesn't require a topside attendant to constantly payout/retract the cable line on a hoist as the entrant moves around.
 If the entrant needs to be rescued, the top-side attendant activates the emergency rescue feature of the SRL and retrieves the entrant without entering the confined space.
+The Rescue Safe Retrieval System is primarily used for raising and lowering people or equipment in rescue and industrial work access and confined space applications.

-Workman® Fall Protection Products
+Fall Protection